getsentry/sentry/docs/client/index.rst

 .. data:: logger

-    The name of the logger which logger created the record.
+    The name of the logger which created the record.

     If missing, defaults to the string ``root``.